lfedgeai/AegisEdgeAI/docs/federated-jwt.md

           "maxLength": 65536,
           "examples": ["AQAAAAAAAADwAAAAAAA..."]
         },
+        "tpm-pcr-mask": {
+          "type": "string",
+          "description": "PCR Set Mask indicating which Platform Configuration Registers (PCRs) were measured.
+Represented as a hexadecimal bitmask where each bit corresponds to a PCR index (e.g., 0x80000003 indicates PCRs 0, 1, 2, 16, 17).
+This enables fine-grained verification of which components were measured (firmware, bootloader, secure boot, etc.).", "pattern": "^0x[0-9a-fA-F]+$",
+          "examples": ["0x80000003", "0x00000007", "0xFFFFFFFF"]
+        },
+        "tpm-policy-id": {
+          "type": "string",
+          "description": "UUID or reference ID pointing to the specific baseline of 'known good' hashes against which the PCR values should be checked.
+This allows Service Providers to enforce fine-grained authorization logic based on specific boot policies (e.g., 'Only allow access if attested with Policy ID X for Linux boot with PCRs 0, 1, 7').
+Can be a UUID or a string identifier.", "minLength": 1,
+          "maxLength": 128,
+          "examples": ["550e8400-e29b-41d4-a716-446655440000", "linux-boot-policy-v1", "secure-boot-baseline-2024"]
+        },
         "app-key-public": {
           "type": "string",
           "description": "The App Key public key in PEM format (preferred) or base64-encoded.
 Must parse as valid public key when present",